isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     } // ~pb invokes correct destructor only when ~Base is virtual

 In rarer cases, such as policy classes, the class is used as a base class for convenience, not for polymorphic behavior.
-It is recommended to make those destructors protected and non-virtual:
+It is recommended to make those destructors protected and nonvirtual:

     class My_policy {
     public: